-Outgoing load connections are made in each controller compartment at the points shown in Fig. 15 through Fig. 17.
+Outgoing load connections are made in the controller compartment at the points shown in Fig. 11 and Fig. 12.

 The load cables should be routed through the wireways furnished within the enclosure.
-Typical routing of load cables for a two-high controller arrangement is depicted in Fig. 37 and Fig. 38 for both top and bottom entry of cables.
+Typical routing of load cables for a two-high controller arrangement is depicted in Fig. 33 and Fig. 34 for both top and bottom entry of cables.

-Load cable termination arrangments for certain controllers such as reduced voltage autotransformer types may differ from those shown in this manual.
+Load cable termination arrangements for certain controllers such as reduced voltage autotransformer types may differ from those shown in this manual.
 In these cases refer to the drawings furnished with the equipment.